mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 ## Algorithm
 * A mathematical formula that can perform certain analyses on data
 * An algorithm is a procedure used for solving a problem or performing a computation.
 * An algorithm is a set of well-defined steps to solve a problem
 * For example, given a set of words, sort them in ascending order
 * For example, given a set of text documents, find frequecy of every unique word
+* For example, given a set of numbers, find (minimum, maximum) of given numbers

+Typically an algorithm is implemented using a programming language such as Python, Java, SQL, ...

+In big data world, an algorithm can be implemented using a compute engine such as MapReduce and Spark.

 ## Distributed algorithm